Cosmological Inflation in N-Dimensional Gaussian Random Fields with Algorithmic Data Compression: Computational Process

 \textit{Plausibility check.} Once the equations of motion are solved, \texttt{bushwhack} makes an effort to determine whether the solution is a remotely plausible representative of our own universe.
 The verifying questions that the code asks are as follows: \begin{enumerate} \item Did the solution fail by diverging?
 In other words, was $\iota(\boldsymbol\phi)<0$ at any point?
 If so, do not analyze further.
 If not, proceed to the next check. \item Did the solution fail by submerging?
 In other words, was $V(\boldsymbol\phi)<0$ at any point?
 If so, do not analyze further.
 If not, proceed to the next check. \item Did the solution accumulate enough inflation?
 In other words, was $N_e(t_e) \geq 55$?
 If so, this solution is plausible enough and observable quantities can be extracted.
-If not, do not analyze further. \end{enumerate} Even if the solution fails a plausibility check, the available information is bunched and outputted as an partial \texttt{BStuff} object for further manual analysis.
+If not, do not analyze further. \end{enumerate} Even if the solution fails a plausibility check, the information is available for manual analysis.

-\textit{Extract observables.} If a trajectory is found to converge to the origin with enough inflation, observable quantities $A_S$, $n_S$, $A_T$, $n_T$, and $r$ are extracted via methods detailed in Section \ref{power_spectra}.
-To sample the matter power spectrum, note from \eqref{coupling_matrix_def} that it is now required to know the second derivatives of $V$ along the path, so those are simulated sparsely along the path using $\boldsymbol\Gamma$.
+\textit{Extract observables.} If a trajectory is found to converge to the origin with enough inflation, scalar, tensor, and isocurvature power spectra are extracted via methods detailed in Section \ref{sec:power_spectra}.
+To sample the curvature power spectrum, note from \eqref{eq:coupling_matrix} that it is now required to know the second derivatives of $V$ along the path, so those are simulated sparsely along the path using $\boldsymbol\Gamma$.
 It is worth emphasizing here that even with the same set of potential parameters and initial conditions on the trajectory, infinitely many random potentials and trajectories are possible, each of which yield different power spectra.
 It is only through repeated trials that we compile the \textit{statistical} predictions of observable quantities from a certain parameter set.
-Visuals of some of the many quantities related to the trajectory and extracted observables are presented in Figure \ref{trajectory_and_spectra_ex}.
+Plots of data computed from one sample trajectory are presented in Figure \ref{fig:example_trajectory}.